Corporate Project and Housing Delivery Team

 Excellent Young Achiever, Highly Commended – Esme Ervine

 Esme was in post from 2017 and quickly established herself as an integral part of the sheltered housing team.
-Previously in the customer service team, she has been able to build on and develop invaluable skills which supported her in her appointment to the team full time managing two of the council run schemes.
+Having previously worked in the customer service team, she was able to build on and develop invaluable skills which supported her in her appointment to the team full time managing two of the council run schemes.

 Excellent Health or Social Care Professional, Winner – Julie Stalker